 On Sunday, this prior data disclosure was followed by the Paradise Papers.
 Led by Süddeutsche Zeitung and ICIJ, 380 journalists at 90 media organizations in 67 countries have spent months examining more than 13.4 million corporate records leaked from Appleby, an offshore law firm, and Estera, a corporate services provider.

-Like the Panama Papers, the Paradise Papers give a rare glimpse into the murky, secretive world of offshore tax havens and shell companies owned by the mega-rich.
+Like the Panama Papers, the Paradise Papers leak gives a rare glimpse into the murky, secretive world of offshore tax havens and shell companies owned by the mega-rich.
 The records span across decades of business dealings for over 25,000 entities connected to people in 180 countries.
 More than 31,000 of Appleby’s individual and corporate clients have links to the U.S., either by citizenship or by an address.
-The revelations from the Paradise Papers continue to unfold, but it has already ensnared major U.S. corporations, high-profile business owners, and more than 120 politicians from around the world in offshore business dealings.
+The revelations from the Paradise Papers leak continue to unfold, but the leak has already ensnared major U.S. corporations, high-profile business owners, and more than 120 politicians from around the world in offshore business dealings.

 Those implicated in the documents include Wilbur Ross, the commerce secretary for the Trump Administration, whose business dealings include a stake in Navigator, a shipping company, which received $68 million in revenue since 2014 from a Russian energy company co-owned by the son-in-law of Russian President Vladimir Putin.
 During his confirmation process, Mr. Ross was asked repeatedly about his business ties to Russia, although the topic of Navigator never came up.